 The Wellington-Horowhenua region has an important role in the prosperity and governance of New Zealand.
-It is home to the capital, is the country's second-largest metropolitan economy, and links the North Island and South Island for most freight movements and high-voltage electricity transmission.
+It is home to the capital, is the country's second-largest metropolitan economy, and links the North Island and South Island for most freight movements.

+It hosts the National Grid, nationally significant infrastructure which serves the region and provides a vital link between the north and south islands.
 It includes the core metropolitan areas of the Hutt Valley, Wellington, Porirua and the Kāpiti Coast, and the less urbanised regions of Horowhenua and Wairarapa.
 Today the region increasingly functions as an integrated employment and housing market.
 It is an interdependent network of cities, towns and rural areas, with a modern urban economy paired with a quality natural and built environment.
 As the home of the capital the region is important to New Zealand as a whole and as an international partner and connector.